fbpx

 Next Level Kitchen Countertops

-It’s almost impossible not to run your fingers over a thick, gorgeous slab of stone.
+Green kitchen island cabinetryIt’s almost impossible not to run your fingers over a thick, gorgeous slab of stone.
 Thick kitchen countertops are a high-impact design choice that elevates your entire kitchen and surely wows everyone who enters.
 A thicker slab gives the color and pattern of the stone more space in which to shine, creating a strong focal point.

-“It works beautifully on an island, which is already the center of attention and where more plating and serving and less prep work takes place,” says Normandy Designer Ashley Noethe.
+“It works beautifully on an island, which is already the center of attention and where more plating and serving takes place,” says Normandy Designer Ashley Noethe.
+The look is created with a base layer of wood underneath and then a thick edge.
+“That way you’re not paying for a double slab,” Ashley says.

-Ashley tells us the edge is where the magic happens, saying “You can go super modern with a square edge or, if you like a more traditional look, add some curves with a double ogee edge.”
+Ashley tells us the edge is where the magic happens, saying, “You can go super modern with a square edge or, if you like a more traditional look, add some curves with a double ogee edge.”

 Ashley has solutions for making your cabinets fit perfectly with thicker countertops.
 “Inset cabinetry can be custom made to suit or you can adjust the height of the toe kick.
-White Painted Kitchen with Wolf Range and Marble CountertopsYou can also consider frameless doors, which work perfectly.”
+You can also consider frameless doors, which work perfectly.”

 Choosing thick countertops not only creates a spectacular looking kitchen, it also opens up all sorts of customization options for your family.